eg0nSpengler/Client/CONTRIBUTING.md

 Hello there!
 Thanks for coming by.
 You'll always be welcome regardless no matter what.

 This document is a set of guidelines for contributing to the project.
-These are just guidelines, but they are here to ensure an efficient and fool proof workflow.
+These are just guidelines, but they are here to ensure an efficient and foolproof workflow.
-Use your best judgement if in doubt, or just ask on the [Discord Server]()
+Use your best judgment if in doubt, or ask on the [Discord Server]((https://discord.gg/Z3sPhyS)

 This whole document is derived from the [Atom CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).
 If something looks like they wrote, then they probably did.